10 Disadvantages Of Zero Waste

 6. Not all products have a zero waste alternative

-Do you know the rice crackers covered in chocolate?
+For example, do you know the rice crackers covered in chocolate?
 Well, I can’t find them plastic-free.
-I even tried to make a similar version at home it failed tremendously.
+I even tried to make a similar version at home, but it just wasn’t as good.
+Rice cakes got soggy. 😀 So, I can either stop buying these, or keep buying them with plastic.

 Solution: